Monday, February 15, 2016

 TAKING TOO LONG

-Manchester St: Margaret Mahy Family Playground, many kids enjoying themselves.
-Parents lolling below poplars on Avon River bank.
+Manchester St: Margaret Mahy Family Playground, kids enjoyed playing.
+Parents relaxed below poplars on Avon River bank.
 No shade over the playground, yet.

 Deja vu Hereford St / Cambridge Tce: New carpark garage going up on Central Police implosion site.

-Deja vu Victoria Sq - Cathedral Sq: NZ National govt's Blueprint Convention Centre / Te Pae: 5 years post quakes, no rebuild yet.
-Just a vast, steel mesh fence cordoned, dusty demolition site.
+Deja vu Victoria Sq - Cathedral Sq: NZ National govt's Blueprint Convention Centre / Te Pae: 5 years post-quakes, no rebuild yet.
+Just a vast, steel-mesh-fence-cordoned, dusty demolition-site.
 (Sept 2018.
 Convention Centre / Te Pae steel frame going up.
 Sept 2019.
 Ditto, some cladding.
 2020.
-Te Pae, almost complete, progress delayed by Covid-19 pandemic.
+Te Pae, almost completed, progress delayed by Covid-19 pandemic.
 2022.
 Te Pae would open).

-Gloucester St Bridge: After 3 years' cordon closure, Gloucester St Bridge was being restored by SCIRT.
+Gloucester St Bridge: After 3 years' cordon-closure, Gloucester St Bridge, being restored by SCIRT.
 Steel mesh fence cordon, SCIRT suggestion book, I wrote: 5 YEARS!
 TOO SLOW!

-Deja vu Durham St Nth / Kilmore St: Gap Filler activities, like food trailers, Commons sports, dancing, band playing, by the Wooden Arches on Crowne Plaza Hotel demolition site near Town Hall restoration.
+Deja vu Durham St Nth / Kilmore St: Gap Filler activities, like food-trailers, Commons sports, dancing, band-playing, by wooden Arches on Crowne Plaza Hotel demolition-site near Town Hall restoration.
 At Last!

 Deja vu Hagley Park: Year of the Monkey, Chinese New Year, Lantern Festival.
 1 000s of viewers.
 CERA's last year of Christchurch occupation.
-CERA would morph into a troupe of Regeneration Christchurch monkeys, organ-grinded by National's PM Key & minister Brownlee.
+CERA would morph into Regeneration Christchurch, organ-grinded by National's PM Key & minister Brownlee.

 Copyright Mark JS Esslemont.